scala-native/scala-native/docs/user/setup.rst

 plugin uses feature detection to discover the installed version of Clang so older versions may also work.

+Scala Native uses the immix garbage collector by default.
+You can use the Boehm__ garbage collector instead, as described here.
-Scala Native uses Boehm garbage collector by default.
-Both the native library and header files must be provided at build time.
-One may use opt-in to use new experimental garbage collector called Immix to avoid this dependency.
+If you chose to use the Boehm garbage collector both the native library and header files must be provided at build time.

 If you use classes from the `java.util.zip` for compression zlib needs to be installed.

 .. note::